software-students-spring2024/1-specification-exercise-aj-ai/README.md

 See instructions.
 Delete this line and place your Product Vision Statement here.

 ## User Requirements
+- As a user, I would like to add many tasks, so I can keep track of what I need to do.
+- As a user, I would like to set priorities to tasks, so I can handle tasks with higher priority first.
+- As a user, I would like to be able to delete tasks, so I can remove the tasks that are no longer applicable.

-See instructions.
-Delete this line and place a list of your User Stories here.
+(See instructions.
+Delete this line and place a list of your User Stories here.)

 ## Activity Diagrams